 Make the spaghetti squash strands by taking two forks and fluffing the squash insides to create those strands.

 There it is.
-The plated dish.
+The plated dish of bolognese with spaghetti squash.
 Delicious, filling, and healthy.
 And low-carb!

 Honestly, I think I prefer this to a pasta version.
 (FYI, still pairs GREAT with some red wine if you're not doing a Whole30!)